togarashimayo/togarashimayo.github.io/content/recipes/peanut-chicken-schnitzel.md

 # Peanut chicken schnitzel

-*Adapted from Luisa Weis's Wiener Schnitzel recipe from Classic German Cooking*
+*Adapted from Luisa Weis's Wiener Schnitzel recipe from Classic German Cooking.
+If you're here because you scanned the recipe's QR code during my panel, I used [the peanut sauce recipe from The Little Kitchen](https://www.thelittlekitchen.net/peanut-sauce/).*

 ## Ingredients
 * 2 chicken breasts